 To help our families and community understand how they can best support the programs their children are participating in, clear communication of both permissible and impermissible fees is critical.
 The district's expectation is that all booster/parent support groups (K-12) have been provided this information annually and are operating in compliance with AB 1575.
-Should you have questions regarding student fees, charges, donations, or fundraisers, contact your site principal, the Office of High Schools and Assessment at (805) 497-9511 x210, the Office of Middle Schools and Professional Learning x468, or the Office of Elementary Education x241.
+Should you have questions regarding student fees, charges, donations, or fundraisers, contact your site principal, the Office of Secondary Education at (805) 497-9511 x210, or the Office of Elementary Education x241.